 IS GRANOLA HEALTHY?

 Granola often gets a bad rap because it is typically calorically dense and coated in refined oil and sugar.
-Calorically dense foods aren’t a problem when they are also nutrient dense and when portion sizes are kept in check.
-In granola, the nuts/seeds, dried fruit, and oil (depending on the oil used) can all be great sources of nutrients and fuel.
-The problem arises when sugar is one of the main ingredients and the amount makes this “healthy” breakfast food comparable to a bowl of lucky charms.
-Plus, it’s the sugar coated crunch of your typical store-bought granola keeps you reaching back for more until next thing you know you’ve eaten the entire bag in one sitting.
-Sound familiar? *Raising my hand*
+Calorically dense foods aren't a problem when they are also nutrient dense and when portion sizes are kept in check.
+In granola, the nuts, seeds, dried fruit, and oil (depending on the oil used) can all be great sources of nutrients and fuel.
+The problem arises when sugar is one of the main ingredients and the amount makes this "healthy" breakfast food comparable to a bowl of frosted flakes.
+Plus, it's the sugar coated crunch of your typical store-bought granola keeps you reaching back for more until next thing you know you've eaten the entire bag in one sitting.
+Sound familiar?
+I know I’ve been there!

 While the number of health-conscious brands is on the rise and lower-sugar granola options are becoming more widely available, there are still benefits of making your own.

 BEnefits of making your own granola: